amcoolalphonce/HTML-and-CSS/Ecommerce/readme.md

-This Ecommerce html an dcss is for use by django app
+## This Ecommerce HTML and CSS is for use by django app